-Given that these formidable five are constantly in the limelight (or should I say spotlight) here are some interesting facts about each of Africa's Big Five stars.
+You've probably heard the term, but do you know who the Big Five are?
+In no particular order of importance, the Big Five are; lion, leopard, elephant, rhino and buffalo.
+Given that these formidable five are constantly in the spotlight, here are some amazing facts about each of Africa's Big Five stars.

-- Lions once inhabited in Northern Africa, Southwest Asia, Europe and India, but of these areas they are now only found in the Gir Forest National Park in of northwestern India.
+African lions are now only found in 8% of their historic range.
+Wild lions are still found in some areas of sub-Saharan Africa, in parts of southern and eastern Africa.
+Lions once inhabited Northern Africa, Southwest Asia, Europe and India, but of these areas they are now only found in the Gir Forest National Park in of northwestern India.

 Conservation Status of Lions: